-Maintaining a positive cash flow is crucial for business survival.
-Our South Carolina invoice factoring and accounts-receivable financing programs help businesses do just this.
-Rather than waiting on slow-paying customers, our funding solution pays you same-day on your invoices.
+Maintaining positive cash flow is crucial for business survival.
+TCI Business Capital’s South Carolina invoice factoring and accounts receivable financing programs help do just this.
+Rather than waiting on payments from slow-paying customers, our funding solutions pay you immediately on your invoices.

-Our custom programs work with a variety of business situations to get them the cash they need.
-We work with start-ups, expanding companies and those going through financial hardships and have been turned down by a bank because of maxed-out credit, less-than-perfect credit or because of tax liens.
+Our custom factoring programs work with a variety of business situations to get companies the cash they need.
+We work with start-ups, expanding companies and those going through financial hardships.
+We provide financing to companies that have been turned down by a bank because of maxed-out credit, less-than-perfect credit or because of tax liens.
 We even help businesses going through bankruptcy by offering a DIP financing solution.

-Our South Carolina accounts-receivable financing programs work by paying you same-day on your invoices instead of having to wait 30 days or more for customer payment.
-TCI Business Capital pays you up to 95 percent, same day, giving you access to cash that would normally be tied up in your receivables.
-Once your customer pays the invoice, the remaining amount is wired into your bank account, minus a small fee for our services.
+Our South Carolina accounts-receivable financing programs work by paying you same-day on your invoices instead of having to wait for 30 days or more on customer payments.
+TCI Business Capital pays you up to 95 percent, giving you access to cash that would normally be tied up in your receivables.
+Once your customer pays the invoice, the remaining amount is rebated into your bank account, minus a small fee for our services.

 If you’re looking for a business loan or line of credit to fund your business, there are some important things to consider when choosing these options over invoice factoring.

-Business loans and lines of credit can take months to get funding while invoice factoring funds your business same day.
-The amount you’re provided from a loan or line of credit is capped and it can be difficult to obtain more as it creates debt.
-Our invoice factoring lines give you the ability to grow and don’t create debt.
-The more work you take on, the more cash we’ll provide.
+Business loans and lines of credit can take weeks or even months to get funding while invoice factoring funds your business the same day.
+The amount you’re provided from a loan or line of credit is capped and it can be difficult to increase the limit.
+Our invoice factoring lines give you the ability to grow – the more work you take on, the more cash we’ll provide.

-Since 1994, TCI Business Capital has worked with several industries.
+Since 1994, TCI Business Capital has provided factoring to companies working in many industries.
 If you sell to other business, invoice on net terms and are waiting to get paid, we can work with you.
 Below are just a few of the industries we’re experts in.

 South Carolina is a gorgeous and scenic place full of incredible parks, vistas, beaches and natural wonders in addition to small, quaint towns and bustling cities.
 This medium-sized state’s motto is “just right,” which seems appropriate as the weather is never too hot or cold, and there is a perfect balance of rural and urban life and exploration to take in.
 South Carolina is an excellent destination for tourists and businesses alike, as the catch-all attitude of the area makes it one of the most welcoming places in the United States.